-As soon as a parent or teacher becomes aware that a child has special needs of a temporary or more permanent nature, the following procedures will begin:
+As soon as a parent or teacher becomes aware that a child has special needs of a temporary or more permanent nature, the following procedureswill begin:

-- Parents' views will be sought and will be valued with those of professionals - Parental permission is sought before contacting other agencies such as GPs and Child Health. - Parents will be encouraged to recognise their responsibilities towards their child - Parents are always invited to the reviews of programmes to give their views on progress and new targets.
+- > Parents' views will be sought and will be valued with those of professionals - > Parental permission is sought before contacting other agencies such as GPs and Child Health. - > Parents will be encouraged to recognise their responsibilities towards their child new targets.